Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Useful Fourier transformations

-As discussed in the main part all correlation functions in reciprocal space become in the large-wavelength limit independent of the magnitude $q$ of the wavevector $\qvec$ but depend on its angle $\thetaq$ (and, more generally, on the angle difference $\thetaq-\alpha$ for rotated coordinate frames).
-These angular dependencies can be expressed by sums of the Fourier weights $\cos(p \thetaq)$ and $\sin(p \thetaq)$ with $p$ being an integer.
-We denote these weights by $w_p(\thetaq)$.
-We thus need to compute the inverse Fourier transforms of $f(\qvec) = w_{p}(\thetaq)/V$.
+As discussed in the main part, all correlation functions in reciprocal space become in the large-wavelength limit independent of the magnitude $q$ of the wavevector $\qvec$ but depend on its angle $\thetaq$ (and, more generally, on the angle difference $\thetaq-\alpha$ for rotated coordinate frames).
+As noted in Sec.~\ref{theo_harmonics}, these angular dependencies can be uniquely expressed in terms of the planar harmonic basis functions $\cos(p \thetaq)$ and $\sin(p \thetaq)$ with $p$ being an integer.
+We denote these orthogonal basis functions by $b_p(\thetaq)$.
+We thus need to compute the inverse FTs of $f(\qvec) = b_{p}(\thetaq)/V$.
 More specifically, we are interested in modes with $p=2$ and $p=4$.
-Additional constant terms ($p=0$), such as the ones indicated by dots in Eqs.~(\ref{eq_res_cxyxy_q}-\ref{eq_res_cmean_q}), are irrelevant for our considerations, leading merely to $\delta$-contributions at $r=0$.
+Additional constant terms ($p=0$), such as the ones indicated by dots in Eqs.~(\ref{eq_res_cxyxy_q}-\ref{eq_res_cmean_q}), are irrelevant leading merely to $\delta(\rvec)$-contributions at the origin.
 For $d=2$ Eq.~(\ref{eq_FT_def_inv}) becomes

 with $\thetar$ being the angle of $\rhatvec = (\cos(\thetar),\sin(\thetar))$.
 We make now the substitution $\theta = \thetaq-\thetar$ and use that \cite{abramowitz}

 We remind that following Eq.~(9.1.21) of Ref.~\cite{abramowitz} the integer Bessel function $J_p(z)$ may be written